The Big Test

 July 23, 2003

 On the verge of beating Brazil for only the second time, the United States allows a late tying goal and then falls, 2-1, in extra time of their Gold Cup semifinal in Miami.
 It's the first home loss for Kasey Keller in 23 matches.
-His stretch of 801 scoreless Gold Cup minutes is napped in the 89th minute when Kaka taps in a rebound.
+His stretch of 801 scoreless Gold Cup minutes is snapped in the 89th minute when Kaka taps in a rebound.
 Diego then hits a penalty 10 minutes into overtime.
 The U.S. and Keller later take third by defeating Costa Rica.

 Gjertsen Hits Five for Evergreen